Monotonicity of saddle maps

 Since $\Sigma$ is saddle, a value $t$ can not be left and right at the same time --- if it is the case, then $\Pi_t$ cuts a hat from $\Sigma$.

 The sets of left (right) values are open in $[0,1]$.
 We can assume that all values $t\approx0$ are left and all values $t\approx1$ are right.
-Therefore there is a value $t_0$ which is neither left nor right.
+Therefore some value, say $t_0$, is neither left nor right.

 Note that the connected component $\Theta_{t_0}'\ni q$ in $\Theta_{t_0}$ does not contain $a$.